cakriwut/ado-mcp-server/docs/wiki-tools-issues.md

 4. Updated the tool definition in `src/tools/wiki/index.ts` to include the new parameter

 ### Testing
-The solution has been tested with both approaches:
+The solution has been tested with multiple approaches:
 1. Using the project parameter: `node .\build\cli\index.js wiki page -w 40a12984-af55-49fc-9b4d-378a6ef44d8d -p "/Howto Guide/Using components in Cybersmart Library" --project cybersmart-next`
 2. Using the environment variable: `$env:AZURE_DEVOPS_PROJECT = "cybersmart-next"; node .\build\cli\index.js wiki page -w 40a12984-af55-49fc-9b4d-378a6ef44d8d -p "/Howto Guide/Using components in Cybersmart Library"`
+3. Including content: `node .\build\cli\index.js wiki page -w 40a12984-af55-49fc-9b4d-378a6ef44d8d -p "/Howto Guide/Using components in Cybersmart Library" --project cybersmart-next --include-content`

-Both approaches successfully retrieve the wiki page content.
+All approaches successfully retrieve the wiki page information, and the `--include-content` option successfully retrieves the actual content of the wiki page.